| Boston Celebrates Opening of Aqueduct, October 25th, 1848 |

 water

 faucet!
-A granite wall shielded its underwater inlet door and
+A granite wall shielded its underwater inlet door

 the

-silt beneath from wave action, and thus kept that drinking water clear.
+silt beneath from wave action, and thus kept that drinking

 You can still view the historic Cochituate Gate House, as you drive east along Route 30.
 But up close, one sees its derelict condition.
 The Gate House deserves repair, if only to celebrate the once-great Cochituate Reservoir.
 But its wrought-iron roof trusses, and those of the Brookline Gate House at the other end of Cochituate Aqueduct, have even greater historic significance - they may be the oldest ones of their type remaining in the entire USA!
 And once it is properly preserved, perhaps this old Gate House also will serve in new capacities.